 This blog post is about one of my recent publication “Solar Event Classification using Convolutional Neural Networks”.
 This article will be abstract and probably not useful for an expert but it should be interesting to see another application area of deep learning.

-NASA send a satellite called Solar Dynamic Observatory (SDO) to the Earth’s orbit in 2010 to capture high-resolution image of the Sun without any blocking of clouds.
-SDO produce a 4K images in every 10 seconds with 10 different wavelengths.
-Solar physicist work on those images to get better understanding of the Sun’s dynamics.
-Besides the scientific curiosity, better understanding of the Sun is a must because of the dangerous solar activity, which may hit the Earth and have fatal consequences.
+NASA sent a satellite called Solar Dynamic Observatory (SDO) to the Earth’s orbit in 2010 to capture a high-resolution image of the Sun without any blocking of clouds.
+SDO produce 4K images every 10 seconds with 10 different wavelengths.
+Solar physicist work on those images to get a better understanding of the Sun’s dynamics.
+Besides the scientific curiosity, a better understanding of the Sun is a must because of the dangerous solar activity, which may hit the Earth and have fatal consequences.
 To do so, they annotate the events happening on the Sun using the image takes by SDO.
 As you can image, it is very hard to annotate every image taken by the satellite so there are modules developed to detect those events.

-Our approach was to classify those annotated images using well-known deep learning architectures (LeNet, CifarNet, AlexNet, and GoogLenet) and comparing those architectures among each others.
+Our approach was to classify those annotated images using well-known deep learning architectures (LeNet, CifarNet, AlexNet, and GoogLenet) and comparing those architectures among each other.
 To classify images, we extracted small patches (bounding box of a solar event) from full disk images and resized them to fit in models.
-Our results show that all models work well on classification task while LeNet and AlexNet slight performs better when you consider the accuracy and training time together.
+Our results show that all models work well on the classification task while LeNet and AlexNet slight performs better when you consider the accuracy and training time together.

 If you want to learn more about the project, you can visit the link (be available soon).
-Even if this project seems a small step on solar imaging, it was enough for me to believe that one day we will have a model for solar image which can recognize events perfectly and predict them in advance!
+Even if this project seems a small step on solar imaging, it was enough for me to believe that one day we will have a model for the solar images which can recognize events perfectly and predict them in advance!

 Note: To investigate the Sun more, you can check our new tool ISD: http://isd.dmlab.cs.gsu.edu/